-- 1. Call upon all stakeholders, state and non-state to pledge their support to the implementation of the policies and programmes outlined in the National Action Plan to combat Racism, Racial Discrimination, Xenophobia and Related Intolerance (NAP) and the National Development Plan. - We call upon the South African government to continue to implement sound economic policies to encourage growth and equitable distribution in order to address racial inequalities in South African society. - 3.
-Call upon the South African government and other critical role players to review the educational curriculum in order to eliminate propagation of racial discrimination through the education system. - 4.
-Call upon the South African Human Rights Commission to convene thought dialogues to interrogate societal values in order to drive systematic and cultural change. - 5.
-We call upon the South African Parliament to consider gaps in policy and legislation in order to improve legal responses to address overt racist conduct. - 6.
-Call upon business to demonstrate good corporate citizenship and incorporate human rights values, and non-racism in their policies and practices.

-7. Call upon civil society and media to hold the public and private sector accountable to values of human rights and non-discrimination.
+- 1. Call upon all stakeholders, state and non-state to pledge their support to the implementation of the policies and programmes outlined in the Nation Action Plan and the National Development Plan. - 2.
+We call upon the South African government to continue to implement sound economic policies to encourage growth and equitable distribution in order to address racial inequalities in South African society. - Call upon the South African government and other critical role players to review the educational curriculum in order to eliminate propagation of racism through the education system. - 4.
+Call upon the South African Human Rights Commission to convene thought dialogues to interrogate societal values in order to drive systematic and cultural change. - We call upon the South African Parliament to consider gaps in policy and legislation in order to improve legal responses to address overt racist conduct. - 6.
+Call upon business to demonstrate good corporate citizenship and incorporate human rights values and non-racialism in their policies and practices. - 7.
+Call upon civil society and media to hold the public and private sector accountable to values of human rights and non-discrimination.